Author Archives: Matt Volodzko

 5. Dragline Excavators

-Dragline excavators operate with a different process than previous models.
+Dragline excavators operate differently from previous models.
 These excavators are much larger and leverage a hoist rope system.
 This system attaches to a bucket with a hoist coupler, and the other side of the bucket attaches to a dragline.

-The dragline runs from the cab to the bucket, and the hoist rope moves the bucket up and down as the dragline pulls the bucket toward the driver.
+The dragline runs from the cab to the bucket, and the hoist rope raises and lowers the bucket as the dragline pulls it toward the driver.
 These excavators often require on-site assembly due to their size and weight.

 This unique system makes dragline excavators suitable for large-scale projects like: